ghuser-io/ghuser.io/README.md

 > ![screenshot](docs/screenshot-data-age.png)

-## Some of my repos are not showing up on my profiles, why?
+## Some of my repos are not showing up on my profile, why?

 Did you give them a star?
-We think that you don't want to show repos with no stars at all, because if you haven't given them a star, then you probably aren't proud of them (yet).
+We don't display repos with no stars at all.
+We think that if even you haven't given them a star, then you probably aren't proud of them (yet).